Missing Value Handling — Complete Guide

 ✅ TRUTH: Use classical ML.NET for tabular data; reserve ONNX/TF integration for deep models.

-❌ MYTH: Training metrics on holdout data always match production performance.
+❌ MYTH: Offline metrics always match production.

 ✅ TRUTH: Monitor drift — production data shifts silently degrade models without retraining.